LogtalkDotOrg/logtalk3/UPGRADING.md

 The new structured message printing mechanism, an extended implementation of the same mechanism available in some Prolog systems, allows fine grained control over printing of informative, warning, and error messages.
+This mechanism is fully customizable using user-defined hook predicates.

 Structured question asking
 --------------------------

 The new structured question asking mechanism complements the structured message printing mechanism and allows fine grained control over querying the user for data.
+This mechanism is fully customizable using user-defined hook predicates.

 Source file paths
 -----------------